Skip to content

 India-US Tax Treaty for Wyoming LLC Owners

-India-US tax treaty is one of the most-used treaties by Wyoming LLC owners we serve.
-Indian residents form roughly 25% of our intake across 50,000+ Indian-owned US LLCs operating today.
+India-US tax treaty is one of the most-used treaties by Wyoming LLC owners.
 The treaty is active and clean.
 Article 7 protects business profits.
-Dividends drop to 15%.
+Dividends drop to 25% for an individual shareholder (15% only for a company owning at least 10% of voting stock).
 Royalties drop to 10-15%.
 W-8BEN-E filed under your LLC + EIN claims the rates.

 Answer

 The India-US tax treaty is active and helpful for most Wyoming LLC owners.
 Article 7 (Business Profits) keeps your LLC operating income out of US tax unless you have a US permanent establishment, which most digital businesses do not.
-US-source dividends drop from the default 30% to 15% when you file Form W-8BEN-E with each US payer.
+US-source dividends drop from the default 30% to 25% for an individual shareholder (15% only for a company owning at least 10% of the paying corporation's voting stock) when you file Form W-8BEN-E with each US payer.
 Royalties usually drop to 10 or 15%.
 Form 5472 + pro forma 1120 stays mandatory every year, treaty or not.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.